 The Academic Exam’s first question presents the candidate with a chart or graph and asks the candidate to summarize the information in his/her own words.
 The second question asks the candidate to write an essay in response to an argument or problem.
 The style of writing for the Academic test should be semi-formal, academic, and neutral.

-You may write your answers with pen or pencil but do keep track of your word-count.
+You may write your answers with pen or pencil but be sure to keep track of your word-count.
 Responses must be in complete sentences and bullet points will result in lost points.
-Spelling and grammar do matter and points will be taken off for errors.
+Correct spelling and grammar also counts towards your score and errors will result in lost points.